VladBangPao/Moira/README.md

 ### Moira is a Declaritive State Machine Abstract Syntax Plugin for Hydra

-#### Moira also has a plugin architechture for special things like Exception Handling
+#### Moira also has a plugin architechture for special things like Exception Handling (See Clotho Plugin)